sepehr/ci-mongodb-ionauth-module/README.md

 #CodeIgniter MongoDB IonAuth Module
 CodeIgniter [IonAuth](https://github.com/benedmunds/CodeIgniter-Ion-Auth/) library as a standalone HMVC module with optional MongoDB support.

 It's not intended to work with vanilla CodeIgniter setups, make sure that you're using **Modular Extensions**.
+If you're looking to add MongoDB support to a regular IonAuth library (not a module), have a look at [CodeIgniter MongoDB IonAuth](https://github.com/sepehr/ci-mongodb-ionauth) which provides a patch to add mongodb support to IonAuth library.

 ##Requirements
 * [CodeIgniter Modular Extensions](https://bitbucket.org/wiredesignz/codeigniter-modular-extensions-hmvc/wiki/Home)